-The enrollment beneficiary card tells the Plan who you and your dependents are and where you can be contacted.
+The enrollment beneficiary card tells the Plan who you and your dependents are, and where you can be contacted.
+It also tells the Plan to whom you want your death benefit paid.
 For you to receive benefits, you must have an enrollment beneficiary card on file with the Plan.
 The card must include the names of each of your dependents that you want to enroll in the Plan.

-The information on your enrollment beneficiary card must be accurate and up-todate.
-You may need to complete a new enrollment beneficiary card if:
+The information on your enrollment beneficiary card must be accurate and upto-date.
+You must complete a new enrollment beneficiary card if:

 - Your home address changes.

 - Your number of dependent children changes.

-- You get married, divorced, or your spouse dies.
+- You get married, divorced or your spouse dies.

 - You want to change your beneficiary.

 For a participant to receive benefits, his or her Social Security number must be on file with the Plan.
 To be properly enrolled, you must send the Plan a copy of your Social Security card.
-If you are married or have dependent children, you must also send the Plan copies of their Social Security cards.
-The Plan will need a copy of an official marriage certificate, before a claim will be paid for your dependent spouse.
+If you are married or have dependent children, you must also send the Plan copies of their Social Security cards or Individual Taxpayer ID numbers (ITINs).
+The Plan will need a copy of an official marriage certificate before a claim will be paid for your dependent spouse.
 If you are married under common law, you must prove that your marriage is legally recognized in the state where you live.
-It is also important that you immediately notify the Plan if you get a divorce so that the Plan may update its records.
+It is also important that you immediately notify the Plan if you get divorced so that the Plan may update its records.
 If you do not promptly notify the Plan, you may forfeit your right to future benefits.